A Note to Successful Women

 Tips for dealing with your relationships

 Relationships are complicated things that can have lives of their own.
-One of the keys to making your relationship successful is to spend some time learning to understand your partner, even if it might sometimes seem like they are speaking in a foreign language.
+One of the keys to making your relationship successful is to spend some time learning to understand your partner, even if it might sometimes seem like he or she is speaking a foreign language.
 If you decided to live in France, you are definitely the kind of person who would not only learn French, but seek to be fluent.
 You would reason that you might be able to get by speaking English if you were a tourist, but you would never be comfortable with the limitations that would place on you.
-How would you make friends, or find a job, or tell your landlord that the pipes are leaking?
 You would want to learn as much as you could about the language, even if it felt awkward to you and even if you sometimes failed at it.
 You would take pride in your successes and resolve to do better when you were unsuccessful.
 Even when things were frustrating, you would stick with it.
 That is just who you are.
 This is what you do at work and why you are so successful.
 Why would dealing with your relationship be any different?

 In my work as a psychotherapist, I have found that what makes women great at their work can often lead to frustration and feeling unsuccessful in their relationships.